Donotalo/playground-8bjr8a2j/lessons/lesson08.md

 > - `find` = Finds the first unused loop device
 > - `show` = Show the name of the loop device `disk.img` is attached to

 Note the full path of the loop device.
 On the tutorial machine it was `/dev/loop0`.
-Operaing on `/dev/loop0` will operate on the `disk.img`.
+Operating on `/dev/loop0` will operate on the `disk.img`.
 Let's continue partitioning:
 ``` bash
 # Create a couple of primary partitions
 sudo parted --align minimal /dev/loop0 mkpart primary ext4 0 50%